timm/misc/gawk/rulr/rulr.md

    [Does OO sync with how we think?](https://www.researchgate.net/publication/3247400_Does_OO_sync_with_how_we_think). and see also Jack Diederich's
    [Stop Writing Classes](https://www.youtube.com/watch?v=o9pEzgHorH0).

+### Name space

-- We define the name space at top-of-file that makes it easier to rearrange the code to fit the narrative.
+We define the name space at top-of-file that makes it easier to rearrange the code to fit the narrative.
 Here is our name space: